barsnick/bind_source_socket/README.md

 # Usage
 The path to the compiled library (shared object) needs to be available to your program via the `LD_PRELOAD` environment variable.

-The address to be used is specified via the enviroment variable `BIND_ADDR`.
+The address to be used is specified via the enviroment variable `BIND_ADDR`, or via the enviroment variable `BIND_ADDR6` for IPv6.

 ## Examples
 Example in bash to make inetd only listen to the localhost `lo` interface, thus disabling remote connections and only enabling to/from localhost: